-SNO experiment in Canada used 1,000 t of heavy water $(D_2O)$ contained in a spherical acrylic vessel which was surrounded by an H2O shield.
+The SNO experiment in Canada used 1,000 t of heavy water (D2O) contained in a spherical acrylic vessel which was surrounded by an H2O shield.
 An array of PMTs installed on a stainless steel structure detected Cherenkov radiation produced in both the D2O and H2O.
-The SNO detector observed B neutrinos via three different reactions.
-In addition to the ES scattering with an electron, with D2O target the charged current (CC) $\nu_e + d \rightarrow e^- + p + p$ and the neutral current (NC) $\nu_x + d \rightarrow \nu_x + p + n$ interactions are possible.
-The CC reaction is sensitive to only $\nu_e$ , while NC reaction is sensitive to all active flavours of neutrinos with equal cross sections.
-Therefore, by comparing the measurements of different reactions, SNO could provide a model independent test of the neutrino flavour change.
+The SNO detector observed 8B neutrinos via three different reactions.
+In addition to the ES scattering with an electron, with D2O target the CC $\nu_e + d \rightarrow e^- + p + p$ and the NC $\nu_x + d \rightarrow \nu_x + p + n$ interactions are possible.
+The CC reaction is sensitive to only ν_e , while NC reaction is sensitive to all active flavours of neutrinos with equal cross-sections.
+Therefore, by comparing the measurements of different reactions, SNO could provide a model-independent test of the neutrino flavour change [57].